 Please submit the application form by Friday, March 17th.

 Students participating in this interdisciplinary undergraduate research experience will be trained in techniques that will allow them to more efficiently communicate the knowledge acquired by self-supervised deep learning models.
 The 10 participating students will create vector representations of common terms or items that appear across various applications, utilize those embeddings to improve prediction models, and properly validate and document the benefit of this approach.
-For the first 5 weeks, the students will be exposed to different embedding strategies and machine learning applications utilizing them, then transition to demonstrations and trouble-shooting of their individual research efforts in the last 5 weeks.
+For the first 5 weeks, students will be exposed to different embedding strategies and machine learning applications utilizing them, then transition to demonstrations and trouble-shooting of their individual research efforts in the last 5 weeks.
 Early in the program they will identify an embedding, application domain, and external advisor to work with among a number of presented options.
-Students will also participate in a long-standing, unique AI/CS summer research program integrating current university students and external REU students to facilitate collaboration across departments and collaboration among a range of students.
+Students will also participate in a long-standing, unique AI/CS summer research program integrating current UNT students and external REU students to facilitate collaboration across departments and collaboration among a range of students and faculty mentors.

 We are grateful to the NSF and the College of Information, the Department of Information Science, the Department of Computer Science and Engineering, and many offices at UNT for providing support to this program.